-The AHC Units of Competency mostly have enrolment numbers in line with expectations (see Attached Excel Spreadsheet tab: Table A - Units), although two units relating to agricultural technology have low enrolments.
+The AHC units of competency mostly have enrolment numbers in line with expectations (see Attached Excel Spreadsheet tab: Table A - Units), although two units relating to agricultural technology have low enrolments.
 As a critical area of applied agronomy, these units should be reviewed and updated to ensure uptake of enrolments.
-This may require the introduction of new units.
+This may require the introduction of new units (including the incorporation of precision agronomy skills).